thom4parisot/input-search/README.md

 ## Usage

-By default, every `input.searchfield-as-textfield` element will be polyfilled.
+By default, every `input.textfield-as-searchfield` element will be polyfilled.
 If you add the `main.css` in your HTML document, polyfilled features will be styled to be usable on the go.

 ### Example